Boxing stance. Fighting stances Classic boxing stance

 Right-handed and left-handed work

-A right-hander in boxing tends to work in.
-Her anatomical analysis is as follows:
+A right-handed boxer usually works in .
+Its anatomical analysis is as follows:

-This is the work of the upper side in the stance of a right-handed boxer.
-An anatomical study of the actions of the lower complex is also needed:
+This is the work of the top side in a right-handed boxer's stance.
+An anatomical study of the actions of the lower complex is also necessary:

 1. Pelvis: deployed in right side along with the top side.

-2. Legs: They have a slight bend in the knees.
-Left leg bent a little less than the right.
+2. Legs: They have a slight bend at the knees.
+Left leg bent slightly less than the right one.

 3. Weight ratio on legs: left – right 60 – 40%

 4. The support for the left leg is the front side of the foot.
-The heel is slightly elevated above the surface.
+The heel is slightly raised above the surface.

 5. The support of the right leg is the toe.
 Heel position too.

-6. Both feet are turned to the right, the right - a little more.
+6. Both feet are turned to the right, the right one a little more.

-This is the analysis of the correct position of the right-hander in his classical stance.
-A photo of a right-handed boxer's stance is offered below:
+This is an analysis of the correct position of a right-hander in his classic stance.
+A photo of a right-handed boxer’s stance is offered below:

 In general, racks have similar principles.
-And in the anatomical analysis of the boxer's stance, they can be traced.
-Only the roles of arms and legs change.
-So, for example, a left-handed boxer's stance has much in common with a right-handed stance.
+And during an anatomical analysis of a boxer’s stance, they can be traced.
+Only the roles of the arms and legs change.
+For example, the stance of a left-handed boxer has much in common with the stance of a right-handed boxer.
 The positions of the arms and legs have been changed.
 This can be seen in the following photo:

-A boxer must possess excellent skill of movement.
-This is the basis for solving many problems.
+A boxer must have excellent movement skills.
+This is the key to solving many problems.

 In boxing, movement techniques are steps and jumps.

-Stepping movements are performed in three ways.
-These are the steps:
+Stepping movements are performed using three methods.
+These are the types of steps:

 1. Ordinary.

-The classic version of the jumps: the push is performed with one or two legs.
-All methods depend on the motion vector: sideways, forward or backward.
+The classic version of the jump: the push is performed with one or two legs.
+All methods depend on the vector of movement: sideways, forward or backward.

-Pros rarely use horse racing.
-The reason is that it takes a lot of energy.
+Pros rarely use jumps.
+The reason is that a lot of energy is wasted.
 Often professionals work with movements on the entire foot, for example, this video:

 Here you can see how skillfully the stance and movements change.
 At the same time, the fighter does not forget about protection.